This feature is currently in Early Availability (EA) status. For more information, see our product lifecycle phases.

 -

-The platform extension sends a request to the marketplace's public GraphQL endpoint to exchange the Appdirect session id with a secure auth token.
+The extension sends a request to the marketplace's public GraphQL endpoint to exchange the AppDirect session ID for a secure auth token.

 -

-The platform extension sends request with auth token to the API.
+The extension sends the request with the auth token to your API.

 -

-API validates the auth token by first fetching the public keys, then verifying the token using those keys.
+Your API validates the auth token by fetching the public keys and then verifying the token.

 -

-If token is valid, the API can continue processing the request.
-Otherwise, the API can throw error that can be handled by the Platform Extension.
+If the token is valid, the API processes the request.
+Otherwise, it returns an error that the extension can handle.

 There are multiple technologies at play to accomplish this.